antvis/G2/site/docs/manual/core/legend.en.md

 In G2, the **Legend** can be understood as the visualization of the non-spatial channel (color, opacity, size, shape) corresponding to the scale.

-The legend can be configured at the Mark level:
+The legend can be configured at the mark level:

 ```js
 ({